weslleygere/PDF-Thresher/README.md

 # PDF-Thresher
-Powerful tool for extracting valuable data from PDFs using AI and NLP.
-Extracts text, tables, charts, images.
-Ideal for research and analysis."
+"PDF Thresher is a powerful tool for extracting and separating valuable information from PDF files.
+It uses advanced techniques in AI and NLP to extract text, tables, charts, images and other relevant data from any PDF document.
+Making it easy and quick to extract the information you need for research, analysis or any other purpose."